spotify/lighthouse-audit-service/README.md

       - `lighthouseConfig: LighthouseConfig` - custom [Lighthouse config](https://github.com/GoogleChrome/lighthouse/blob/master/docs/configuration.md) to be used when running the audit.
 - `DELETE /v1/audits/:auditId` - delete an audit

+Basic pagination is available on routes which return multiple items.
+`offset` and `limit` will be recognized, defaulting to 0 and 25 respectively.

 #### Website routes

 - `GET /v1/websites` - list of audits grouped by url
 - `GET /v1/websites/:websiteUrl` - get the audits associated with this url. _be sure to uri encode that url!_
 - `GET /v1/audits/:auditId/website` - get the group of audits associated with the url used for this audit.

+Basic pagination is available on REST routes which return multiple items.
+`offset` and `limit` will be recognized, defaulting to `0` and `25` respectively.

+For these website routes, an additional set of pagination is available to page the audits returned per website as well.
+`audit-offset` and `audit-limit` default to `0` and `25` respectively, and will limit the returned audit size per website response.

-### Programatic
+### Programmatic

-All of the API methods exposed on REST are also exposed programmatically.
+All the API methods exposed on REST are also exposed programmatically.

 #### Server